cawka/NDN-CCL-API/face.rst

 :Parameters:

     - ``transport``
-	An object of a subclass of Transport to use for communication.
+	(C++ only) An object of a subclass of Transport to use for communication.

-    - ``connectionInfo``
-	This must be a ConnectionInfo from the same subclass of Transport as transport.
+        Transport parameters (e.g., host and port numbers) are embedded inside the Transport object.
+See
+        :ref:`UdpTransport`, :ref:`TcpTransport`, and :ref:`UnixTransport`.

+        If omitted, use UnixTransport with default parameters.

     - ``settings``
 	(JavaScript only) An associative array with the following defaults: